Facilities should be inspected and equipment maintained and protected before a breakdown or other problems occur.

-Is planned and includes scheduled inspections repairs and replacement to make sure everything continues to work.
+Is planned and includes scheduled inspections, repairs and replacement to make sure everything continues to work.

 Is needed when things go wrong or breakdowns occur.
-This demands a reactive, unplanned action to be taken to get things up and running again.
+This demands reactive, unplanned action to be taken to get things up and running again.

-The Provision and Use of Work Equipment Regulations 1998 explain that employers must ensure that work equipment is maintained in an efficient state, in efficient working order and in good repair.
+Provision and Use of Work Equipment Regulations 1998 explain that employers must ensure that work equipment is maintained in an efficient state, in efficient working order and in good repair.

-For information on workplace health, safety and wellbeing, you can speak to one of our specialist advisors.
+For information on workplace health, safety and wellbeing, contact your local health board team